m-beau/cachecache/README.md

 ## Features

-- Effortless 1-liner caching with a decorator: @cache
+- 1-liner caching with a decorator: @cache
 - Caching behavior can be customized on the fly for specific function calls, by passing the following arguments to the cached functions:
     - 🔄 "again=True": recompute and overwrite cached results on-demand
     - ⏸️ "cache_results=False": disable caching for specific function calls, for instance if the computed result would take too much room on disk.